-A significant problem within the City of Fresno is the availability of alcoholic beverages to the under age youth in our community.
+A significant problem within the City of Fresno is the availability of alcoholic beverages to the underage youth in our community.
 There is a high concentration of on-sale and off-sale licenses per capita within the City of Fresno.

-Disorderly conduct related to the consumption of alcoholic beverages continues to be a concern in our community, especially at night clubs.
-A number of nightclubs have been identified as being disorderly, disruptive and have generated an inordinate amount of calls for service for patrol officers resulting in community concerns.
-Several of these locations have been under investigation and as a result, a list of the top 10 problematic on-sale premises within the City of Fresno was created.
-It was determined that over 350 calls for service were generated at these locations over the past year.
-These calls consisted of Part 1 offenses including homicide, aggravated assaults (with and without weapons), robbery and sexual assault.
-Other calls for service generated were verbal and physical disturbances often times involving intoxicated patrons.
-Posturing among and between patrons also generated calls for service due to the involvement of gang members.
+Disorderly conduct related to the consumption of alcoholic beverages continues to be a concern within our community, especially at bars and nightclubs.
+Bars and nightclubs can have a higher propensity of being disorderly, disruptive and have the potential of generating an increased amount of calls for service for patrol officers resulting in the use of resources and community concerns.
+Several are under investigation due to numerous calls for police service.
+It was determined that over 450 calls for service were generated at these locations over the past year.
+Most of these calls for service were verbal and physical disturbances, most involving intoxicated patrons.
+Posturing among/between patrons has also generated calls for service due to the involvement of gang members.
+Often times disturbances result in a Part 1 crime before officers arrive.
 As a result, police resources have been drained in an effort to combat these alcohol related calls for service.
-Due to the continued partnership between the local Alcoholic Beverage Control office and the Fresno Police Department, some of these businesses had their alcohol license suspended, revoked or paid a fine in lieu of a suspension.
+Due to the continued partnership between the local Alcohol Beverage Control GAP Agent and the Fresno Police Department, some of these businesses had their alcohol license suspended, revoked or paid a fine in lieu of a suspension.
+It is a continued collaborative effort to bring these licensees into compliance.

-Fresno hosts a large number of sporting and entertainment venues throughout the year that attract hundreds of thousands of people.
-These large venues are held at the Savemart Center, Chukchansi Park, Woodward Park, Selland Arena, Saroyan Theater, and the Fresno Fairgrounds (to name a few) and alcoholic beverages are sold at all of these events.
+Fresno hosts a large number of sporting and entertainment events throughout the year that attract hundreds of thousands of people.
+These large events are held at the Savemart Center, Chukchansi Park, Woodward Park, Selland Arena, Saroyan Theater, CSU Fresno and the Fresno Fairgrounds (to name a few).
+Alcoholic beverages are sold at all of these venues.

-The Greek Community at California State University Fresno has over 1,000 men and women in Fraternities and Sororities.
-CSU Fresno also has residence halls and apartments that are walking distance from the campus and licensed premises.
+The Greek Community at California State University Fresno has over 1,000 men and women involved with Fraternities and Sororities.
+CSU Fresno also has residence halls and apartments that are walking distance from the campus and licensed premises, including the new Campus Point shopping center.
 Binge drinking and keg parties are still very much a part of the social atmosphere surrounding college students, but these issues are becoming more common with teenagers as well.
-In 2013, there were 71 alcohol related arrests within a one mile radius of the CSU campus.
+In 2015, there were 73 alcohol related arrests within a one mile radius of the CSUF campus.
+Over the last two years, we have developed a very close working relationship with the CSUF police department in a collaborative effort to address these alcohol related issues.